vishaldevani11/ai-studio/README.md

-# SaaS Backend Boilerplate
+# AI-app Backend

-A production-ready SaaS backend boilerplate built with NestJS, TypeScript, PostgreSQL, and modern development practices.
+A production-ready backend for the AI-app, built with NestJS, TypeScript, PostgreSQL, and modern development practices.

 ## 🚀 Features